ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

   profile, CPU speed, and API call rates.

 - **Quantum Safe Cryptography implemented in TLS only protects data in transit, not at rest.**
-  The Quantum Safe algorithms utilized by
+  The quantum safe algorithms utilized by
   {{site.data.keyword.keymanagementserviceshort}} protect your data from breach as it travels to a {{site.data.keyword.keymanagementserviceshort}} endpoint.
 Imported root keys(including their associated payloads) are encrypted by TLS session keys.

 - **{{site.data.keyword.keymanagementserviceshort}} currently only supports Quantum Safe Cryptography for Linux Platforms.**
-  {{site.data.keyword.keymanagementserviceshort}} will provide Quantum Safe Cryptography support to additional operating systems in the future.
+  {{site.data.keyword.keymanagementserviceshort}} will provide quantum safe cryptography support to additional operating systems in the future.

 - **Quantum Safe Cryptography is only supported through the {{site.data.keyword.keymanagementserviceshort}} software development kit (SDK).**
-  Quantum Safe Cryptography support will be added to the command line interface (CLI) in the future.
+  Quantum safe cryptography support will be added to the command line interface (CLI) in the future.
 To find out more about accessing the
   {{site.data.keyword.keymanagementserviceshort}} SDK, check out [Setting up the SDK](/docs/key-protect?topic=key-protect-set-up-api).